Schedule timeline patterns

-After rethinking the project schedule timeline, I applied the same style to the invoice schedule timeline.
+After rethinking the project schedule timeline in Cushion, I applied the same style to the invoice schedule timeline.
 With projects, we track the start and end dates to reveal if a project starts late or drags on too long.
 With invoices, we track when an invoice is paid compared to its due date.

 Looking at scheduling, invoices differ from projects in that invoices can’t start late—its “start date” is when you issue it, and I hope you wouldn’t be late in sending an invoice!
 From the issue date, however, we can track how long it takes for the client to pay, revealing if they are early or late.